andeya/api-response/README.md

 The `error_code` module provides the ability to construct standardized error-code information.

-The standardized error code is segmented and divided according to the decimal literals of unsigned 32-bit integers.
+The standardized error code is segmented and divided according to the decimal literals of `unsigned 32-bit integer`.

 The format is:
 ```